 NATIONAL BISON DAY

 National Bison Day, on the first Saturday in November, honors one of the most majestic beasts to roam the land.

 The official National Mammal of the United States, the iconic North American Bison, has played a cultural, economic and environmental role in the history of the country.
 Central to the livelihood of Native Americans, they are also a healthy food source and vital to religious ceremonies.

 The bison is the largest land mammal in North America, with males weighing up to 2,000 pounds and standing up to 6 feet tall.
 While cows may be smaller at 1,000 pounds and up to 5 feet tall, they’re still mighty powerful.
 However, Bison only live up to 20 years.

 While giant herds once covered the plains, hunters nearly decimated them by the 1800s.
-Now, bison populate all 50 states living in national parks, refuges, tribal, and private lands.
+Now, bison populate all 50 states living in national parks, refuges and on tribal and private lands.

 HOW TO OBSERVE NATIONAL BISON DAY